-The financial statements of Solid Waste Agency of Lake County, Illinois (SWALCO or the Agency), have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to enterprise funds of government units.
+The financial statements of Solid Waste Agency of Lake County, Illinois (SWALCO), have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to enterprise funds of government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.